The difference between prebiotics and probiotics

-Just because you’re staying in, doesn’t mean you can’t treat yourself to an epic antipasto platter!
+This holiday, treat yourself to an epic antipasto platter!
 They’re incredibly easy and fun to create.
-You can even get the kids and hubby involved in the creation process, because there’s no right or wrong way to do it.
+You can even get the kids involved in the creation process, because there’s no right or wrong way to do it.

 I want to show you how to boost the nutrition factor of your platter, without sacrificing the taste.
 Don’t be afraid to get creative!
 Invest in some wooden boards in different sizes, and ensure you set out a separate knife for each cheese.